 But in May 2015, Zizi discovered a new way of 'seeing' the world, which she has called 'colour block'.
 There is a unique sense of style & simplicity, with colour as the dominant element.
 Her new work is vivid, yet restful, because the viewer can recognise the scene or form, through colour association....yet there is more to see, if the viewer wants to look deeper.

 Acrylic, 60cmx89cm, £350

 'I have always beendrawn to landscape and coastal scenes and the shapes and patterns found in our everyday surroundings.My work is inspired by memories, I love colour!
 I paint using acrylics, oil pastels, and sometimes a bit of collage.
 I use canvas and board to paint on, and work can vary in size.
 I like the idea that people can enjoy my work,as much as I do painting it!'

-Martyn Perryman primarily works from the Portland Studios next to the woodland of Bookham Common, Surrey, as well as working from a home he has in a converted sale loft in St Ives, Cornwall.
+Martyn Perryman primarily works from the Portland Studios next to the woodland of Bookham Common, Surrey, as well as working from a home, he has in a converted sail loft in St Ives, Cornwall.